New take on Mattress Trial Proves that 100 day Standard Isn’t Good Enough.

 Brick and mortar giant Mattress Firm even offers 120 nights, to try and keep pace with a growing trend.

-Each of these brands offers a full refund within the trial window (most have asterisks linking to “Terms and Conditions” links).
+Each of these brands offers a full refund within the trial window (most have asterisks linking to “Terms and Conditions”).
 It’s a good program to entice shoppers to take a flier and purchase a mattress without trying it out first.
 But it’s just not good enough.

 Why Aren’t Mattress Trials Good Enough?